Small Loans UK – Bad Credit Accepted

 What is the difference between a small loan and a payday loan?

 The main difference between a small loan and a payday loan is in the repayment requirements.
 A payday loan has to be paid in full when you next receive your wages.
-A small short-term loan has a minimum repayment term of three months – making it more flexible and sometimes more affordable than a payday loan.
-Keep in mind that due to the longer repayment terms a short term loan can be a more expensive option than a payday loan.
+A small loan has a minimum repayment term of three months – making it more flexible and sometimes more affordable than a payday loan.
+Keep in mind that due to the longer repayment terms can be a more expensive option in the long term than a payday loan.